Missing freeholders – the very real problems

 Despite the problems that any missing freeholder gives rise to, there is an answer –legislation allows the leaseholder to apply to the County Court for what is known as a “Vesting Order” under the Leasehold Reform, Housing and Urban Development Act 1993.

-This means that the County Court, in effect, can allow leaseholders to skip the step of serving a statutory notice, which is usually the first step when extending a lease (or buying the freehold).
+This means that the County Court, in effect, can allow leaseholders to avoid the formalities of a statutory lease extension – in particular skipping the step of serving a formal s42 notice, which is usually the first step when extending a lease (or buying the freehold).

 Vesting orders provide the solution to handling the problem of missing freeholders with regard to a number of issues including the following;